World stocks stall as U.S.-China tensions flare again

-Fading hopes of a rapprochement between the world's two biggest economies before additional, potentially damaging tariff hikes kick in, also helped safe-haven assets such as U.S. and German bonds and lifted the yen from six-month lows.
+Fading hopes of a rapprochement between the world's two biggest economies before additional, potentially damaging tariff hikes kick in has lowered risk appetite, pushing the benchmark German 10-year government yield to its lowest since Nov.
+1.

+The yen - a safe-haven currency - gained against the U.S. dollar, recovering from six-month lows <JPY=EBS>.

+London's blue-chip index fell from two-month highs and a pan-European stocks index was down 0.2%, led by trade-sensitive sectors such as autos, down 0.6% and tech, down 0.4%. <.SX8P>.

 The U.S. legislation, which threatens sanctions for human rights violations and seeks to safeguard Hong Kong's autonomy, prompted China to warn of "firm counter measures".